TrackMaven/TrackMaven.github.io/content/getting-started-drf-angularjs-part-5.md

     ]);
 ```

-Start up the application, head to `localhost:8081`, and check the development console.
-If there are no errors then you're ready to move to the next step!
+Start the angular application, navigate a browser to `localhost:8081`, and check the development console.

 ```shell
 drf-sample/client$ node server.js
 Use port 8081 to connect to this server
 ```

+If there are no errors then you're ready to move to the next step!

 <a name="services"></a>
 ## Retail Services